 Can I enter a series of images?

-Yes, most categories allow for the submission of a series, refer to the rules for each category.
-A series consists of two or more images presented together on a single matte board.
+Yes – most categories allow for the submission of a series, consisting of two or more images presented together on a single matte board.
+Refer to the rules for each category.

 Can I enter the same image twice?

 NO – you cannot enter the same image into more than one category.

 Can I enter more than one image of the same subject?

 NO – you cannot enter more than one photograph of the same subject.
 The spirit of the awards is to identify different and diverse images entered by one entrant.
 An entrant MUST demonstrate a professional ethic towards presenting images photographed on different occasions.
 If in doubt – leave it out!!